 Note that for search engines, especially Google, ccTLDs will always automatically target a specific country.
 They are thus not suited for generic language versions.

-How do I make sure Google, Bing and others understand my international domain structure?
+How do I make sure Google and other search engines understand my international domain structure?

 If you have a website with more than one language or country version, it is absolutely necessary that you implement hreflang annotations.
 Currently, only Google and Yandex support hreflang annotations, but that is enough of a reason to use them (and use them correctly).

 If your domain strategy includes directories that target groups of countries, like the EU or South America, this article might be interesting for you: